-Today, I have a Special Guest Post for you.
+I have a Guest Post to share with you today.
 Andrew French (A.S.
-French), the author of The Hashtag Killer has kindly agreed to take over the Touring Tales Book Blog today.
-In his post, Andrew shares his thoughts on writing and insights into how he found his own writing style.
-Before I hand over to Andrew, here’s the details of his new book.
+French), the author of The Hashtag Killer has kindly agreed to share his thoughts on writing and insights into how he found his own writing style.
+Before I hand over to our guest post from Andrew French, here’s a little more about his book The Hashtag Killer.

 Book Cover Notes